hvs-consulting/nfs-security-tooling/README.md

 This repository contains two tools, `nfs_analyze` and `fuse_nfs` that are released along with our [blog post](https://www.hvs-consulting.de/TODO) on the NFS protocol from a pentester's perspective.

 These tools are designed for and tested on Linux.
-To install, first make sure libfuse3-dev is installed.
+To install, first make sure pkg-config, libfuse3-dev and python3-dev are installed.
 For example, on Kali you can run

 ~~~
+sudo apt update
-sudo apt install libfuse3-dev
+sudo apt install pkg-config libfuse3-dev python3-dev
 ~~~

-to install the dependency.
+to install the dependencies.
 Afterwards, you can install `nfs_analyze` and `fuse_nfs`, for example with [pipx](https://github.com/pypa/pipx), using:

 ~~~
 pipx install git+https://github.com/hvs-consulting/nfs-security-tooling.git
 ~~~

+The programs require cap_net_bind_service or root privileges to use privileged ports.
+On Kali this should work automatically because it does not have privileged ports, on other systems you may have to install and run the program as root or temporarily disable privileged ports by running ```sudo sysctl net.ipv4.ip_unprivileged_port_start=0```.

 # nfs_analyze
 This script prints details about an NFS server and detects some potential misconfigurations which are highlighted in red.